inparlor.

 Comparisonteam structure

-Freelancer vs Agency: which is right in 2026?
+Freelance Developer vs Development Agency: which is right in 2026?

 Two team structure with different operating implications.
 Below is the honest, agency-perspective comparison: who each fits, who each does not, and how we'd decide.